-There are 40 bedrooms throughout including luxury suites, four poster rooms, spa baths, fireplaces and en-suite.
+There are 40 bedrooms throughout including luxury suites, four-poster rooms, spa baths, fireplaces and en-suite.
 All rooms are spacious, comfortable, and tastefully decorated.
-The Feathers has its own award winning restaurant that provides traditional, contemporary, and innovative cooking, using only the finest in local produce.
+The Feathers has its own award-winning restaurant that provides traditional, contemporary, and innovative cooking, using only the finest in local produce.
 A reservation is recommended, especially at weekends.

 If you would like a refreshment, the Feathers Bar, lounges, and courtyard are open from mid-morning, serving tea, coffee, and alcoholic beverages.
 Pub food is also available throughout the day, with traditional ales also on the menu.

 If sightseeing is something you enjoy, the historic town of Ludlow serves up no less than 500 listed buildings.
 Ludlow Castle is 900 years old, featuring fine examples of Norman, Medieval, and Tudor architecture.
 The Ludlow Street Market is recommended also.
-Held in the castle square since the 12th century, there are an abundance of interesting stalls to peruse.
+Held in the castle square since the 12th century, there is an abundance of interesting stalls to peruse.

 You will also find a number of shops, bars, and restaurants in town too.
-Closeby you also have Ironbridge Gorge, Severn Valley Railway, Stokesay Castle, and Powis Castle with its world famous gardens.
+Closeby you also have Ironbridge Gorge, Severn Valley Railway, Stokesay Castle, and Powis Castle with its world-famous gardens.

 - Double/Twin rooms: £110.00